wombleton/gitlaw-nz/acts/T/Terrorism Suppression Act 2002.md

     (2) No constable may disclose any information to which this section applies except for the purposes of the enforcement of this Act, or for the purposes of the detection, investigation, and prosecution of an offence under this Act.

-    (3) Nothing in subsection (2) limits the provision of assistance under the [Mutual Assistance in Criminal Matters Act 1992][214].
+    (3) Nothing in subsection (2) limits the provision of assistance under the [Mutual Assistance in Criminal Matters Act 1992][215].

-    (4) No person may disclose, in any judicial proceeding (within the meaning of [section 108][215] of the Crimes Act 1961) any information to which this section applies, unless the Judge or, as the case requires, the person presiding at the proceeding, is satisfied that the disclosure of the information is necessary in the interests of justice.
+    (4) No person may disclose, in any judicial proceeding (within the meaning of [section 108][216] of the Crimes Act 1961) any information to which this section applies, unless the Judge or, as the case requires, the person presiding at the proceeding, is satisfied that the disclosure of the information is necessary in the interests of justice.

-    (5) Every person who knowingly contravenes subsection (4) commits an offence, and is liable on summary conviction to a fine not exceeding $10,000\.
+    (5) Every person who knowingly contravenes subsection (4) commits an offence, and is liable on conviction to a fine not exceeding $10,000\.

-    Compare: 1996 No 9 [s 21][216]
+    Compare: 1996 No 9 [s 21][217]

-    Section 47(1)(b)(i): amended, on 17 October 2009, by [section 161(2)][206] of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (2009 No 35).
+    Section 47(1)(b)(i): amended, on 17 October 2009, by [section 161(2)][207] of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (2009 No 35).

-    Section 47(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][207] of the Policing Act 2008 (2008 No 72).
+    Section 47(2): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][208] of the Policing Act 2008 (2008 No 72).

+    Section 47(5): amended, on 1 July 2013, by [section 413][160] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Customs' powers in relation to certain property

-*   Heading: inserted, on 12 December 2003, by [section 9(1)][217] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).
+*   Heading: inserted, on 12 December 2003, by [section 9(1)][218] of the Terrorism Suppression Amendment Act 2003 (2003 No 106).

 ##### 47A Detention of goods suspected to be terrorist property